Texas school legally punished Black student over hairstyle, judge says

 Pressed by Cain if there was anything in the legislation that talks specifically about length, Reynolds said no, but that it is “almost impossible for a person to comply with this (grooming) policy and wear that protective hairstyle.”

-George, an 18-year-old junior, has not been in his regular classroom at Barbers Hill High School in Mont Belvieu since Aug.
-31. He has instead served in-school suspension and spent time in an off-site disciplinary program.

-In court documents, the school district maintains its policy does not violate the CROWN Act because the law does not mention or cover hair length.
+The school district maintained in court documents that its policy does not violate the CROWN Act because the law does not mention or cover hair length.

 In a paid ad that ran in January in the Houston Chronicle, Barbers Hill Superintendent Greg Poole wrote that districts with a traditional dress code are safer and have higher academic performance, and that “being an American requires conformity.”